-Managed Health Care's Action: Pending.
+Managed Health Care's Action: Fully implemented.

-Managed Health Care said it will develop a corrective action plan tracking feature in its database to allow for the ready identification of corrective action plans and their status, as well as the decisions staff make concerning the corrective actions taken.
+Managed Health Care developed and implemented a corrective action plan tracking feature in its database to allow for the ready identification of all of the local initiatives' corrective action plans and their status.
+Also, in October 2012, Managed Health Care provided training to its staff on the new corrective action plan policies and procedures, as well as on the new tracking feature in its database.